Green tour Kyoto | travel information in JAPAN » September 2011

 Full moon viewing events

 Photo : Shimogamo Shrine Japanese people have been attached to the moon, especially the autumn full moon.
-In ancient time, the nobles enjoyed a party on their boats under the moon, as they played a poem game while drinking sake and eating dumplings.
-In this season, several moon viewing events are held at some temples, [...]
+In a […]

 more...